-This workshop will also provide a way to measure local interest in ALMA and highlight future science projects.
-It presents a great opportunity for the community to learn about this new facility, to meet some of the key people involved, and to discuss future projects utilising ALMA.
-We encourage everyone to attend, especially students.
+This workshop also presents a great opportunity for the community to learn about this new facility, to meet some of the key people involved, and to discuss future projects utilising ALMA.
+We encourage everyone to attend, especially postdocs and students.

 The workshop will be held at the CSIRO Astronomy and Space Science ATNF headquarters in Marsfield, Sydney.
 Morning tea, lunch, and afternoon tea will be provided.
 For nearby accommodation options see the Visitors Guide to the ATNF Headquarters.

 There will be no registration fee for this workshop.
 Please email Jill Rathborne to confirm your attendance at the workshop.
-Please also include a title if you would like to present a short science talk.
-The list of registered participants can be found here.
+Please also include a title if you would like to present a science talk.

 For more information email Jill Rathborne